Engineering-Research-Lab/Modular-Robot/README.md

    - CV (Computer Vision) based control for interactive functionalities.
    - LED animation sequences for expressive outputs.

+5. **Face Detection and Tracking**:
+   - **Face Detection and Tracking**: The integrated camera, combined with advanced computer vision algorithms, allows the robot to detect and track faces in real-time.
+   - **Eyes Gaze Following**: The bicolor LED square pixel matrix mimics the eyes of the robot, dynamically adjusting to follow the observer's gaze, creating an interactive and engaging experience.
+   - **Neck Orientation**: The neck movement mechanism is synchronized with the face tracking system, enabling the robot's head to orient towards the observer, enhancing the natural interaction between the robot and its user.

+6. **Speech Animation with Visemes**:
+   - The robot head can animate speech using visemes, providing visual representations of phonemes (speech sounds).
+This enhances the naturalness of the interaction by synchronizing mouth movements with spoken words.

+### Technical Specifications

+- **Dimensions**: 20 x 20 x 30 cm
+-
+## Engineering Research Lab
+Experimental Research and Development in Software and Mechanical Engineering for Artificial Intelligence, Robotics, and Design

 ### Development Contributions

 - **Conceptual Design**: Lado Oniani